plabayo/tower-async/README.md

 We welcome however contributions to make this opt-in bridge a possibility.

+> Where is the `tower-async-http` Classifier and Tracing code?

+As this feature requires on the Retry functionality of `tower`, which we have yet to port to `tower-async`, it is not yet available.

+We very much welcome contributions to make this a possibility.

 ## License

 This project is licensed under the [MIT license](LICENSE).